Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Appendix

-\begin{rem} Karhunen-Loéve expansion (or Karhunen-Loéve theorem), usually require extra hypothesis, like compactness of the associated space $S$ or some kind of invariance of the field.
-In that line the {\it Stochastic Peter-Weyl theorem} (theorem 5.5 introduced in \cite{MP-2011}) may be understood as a Karhunen-Loéve theorem for 2-weakly isotropic fields over $G$ a topological compact group with associated Haar measure of unit mass.
+\begin{rem} Karhunen-Loève expansion (or Karhunen-Loève theorem), usually require extra hypothesis, like compactness of the associated space $S$ or some kind of invariance of the field.
+In that line the Stochastic Peter-Weyl theorem (theorem 5.5 introduced in \cite{MP-2011}) may be understood as a Karhunen-Loève theorem for 2-weakly isotropic fields over $G$ a topological compact group with associated Haar measure of unit mass.
 Theorem \ref{GKL} only require condition (\ref{FM_cond-1}) and the continuity of the covariance function.

 \end{rem}